 School Day (6112):

-The length of the school day is six hours and thirty minutes exclusive of the lunch period.
+The length of the school day is six hours and forty-five minutes exclusive of the lunch period.
 The daily schedule is as follows:

 The time of the K3 morning session is 7:45 to 11:00am.